-There are some proven averages which show that you need to make about 100 calls to the right property people to get one good listing.
-The calling process creates a funnel of opportunity that revolves every day.
+The calling process creates a funnel of opportunity that evolves every day.
 Without you making it happen, the business you want will be harder to find.
 Start making calls.

 If only more salespeople had the discipline to make the calls.
-Taking the 100 call number, I recommend that the salesperson has a system of calling that allows them to call about 50 people a day.
-It will take about 2 to 3 hours if you are organised.
+Talking call numbers, I recommend that the salesperson has a system of calling that allows them to call about 50 people a day.
+It will take about 2 to 3 hours of calling if you are organised.

-To make the calling process work for you there is a base plan of client contact which should be considered:
+To make the calling process work for you there is a base plan of client contact that should be considered:

 - Plan your calls the night before so that nothing holds you up in the 2 to 3 hours